 Finally, don’t feel rushed into making a decision.
 Take the consent form home with you if you need to.
 Ask trusted family members and friends what they think.
 Some people may want to get a second opinion about the study from another doctor, too.

 Taking part in the study

-As mentioned earlier, some studies may require you to stay in a hospital for a day or 2 to get treatment.
-In other studies the participants are treated much the same way as other patients who aren’t in a clinical trial.
+As mentioned earlier, the participants are often treated much the same way as other patients who aren’t in a clinical trial.